Rivers has early TD toss, Colts shut down Foles, Bears 19-11

 As for the Bears, their offense didn’t look much better with Foles starting instead of Mitchell Trubisky.
 There was no big comeback this time by the team that became the first, according to the Elias Sports Bureau, with two wins in the same season after trailing by 16 or more in the fourth quarter.

 The Bears managed just 269 yards — only 28 on the ground.
+Penalties were an issue, too.
+They got flagged eight times for 103 yards.

+“There was really never a rhythm in the game,” coach Matt Nagy said.

 Foles, who led Chicago back from 16 down at Atlanta last week after Trubisky got pulled, never found a rhythm.
 The Super Bowl 52 MVP was 26 of 42 for 249 yards with an interception to go with the late TD in his first start since the Bears acquired him in the offseason from Jacksonville.

+“I have to be better, I have to be more crisp and it’s as simple as that,” Foles said.
+“I look forward to improving.”

-The Colts’ offense didn’t exactly light up Chicago, either.
+The Colts didn’t exactly light up Chicago on offense.
+But they did play turnover-free ball.

 Rivers was 16 of 29 for 190 yards and a TD.
 He needs four completions to join Drew Brees, Tom Brady, Brett Favre and Peyton Manning with 5,000.

+“We didn’t do the dumb things,” Rivers said.
+“We didn’t turn the ball over three times, we didn’t a lot of those things, so I think that is key.
+A lot to build (on), but certainly a lot of things we need to do better.”

+The Colts played the second half without All-Pro linebacker Darius Leonard, who left with a groin injury.
+But Indianapolis still had plenty to get by.

-Julian Blackmon intercepted Foles at the Indianapolis 7 early in the fourth quarter with the Colts leading by 13.
+Rookie Julian Blackmon had his first interception when he picked off Foles at the Indianapolis 7 early in the fourth quarter with the Colts leading by 13.
 And Rodrigo Blankenship kicked four field goals.

+“Coach Frank and (defensive coordinator Matt Eberflus) brought in a culture of we’re going to play fundamentally sound defensively,” linebacker Anthony Walker said.
+“I really believe in that.
+I really believe in what they’re doing.
+And I think … all the guys on the team that buy into that, that’s special.
+And I think that’s what we have brewing over here right now.

 The opening kickoff got pushed back a few hours in order to fill the slot left open when the Kansas City-New England game got postponed because of positive COVID-19 tests on both teams.
 Once it started, the Colts wasted little time grabbing the lead.